Anxiety is something that we may have all faced at some point in our life. Anxiety in children can occur from as young as 5 years old.

 This is something I am very familiar with.
 My toddler faces this every time I leave the house.
 But as soon she’s in daycare she feels relaxed again.

-The problem comes when kids do not outgrow their fear of being away from their parent.
+The problem comes when kids do not outgrow their fear of being away from their parents.
 This is then known as a separation anxiety disorder.

-Especially for younger children starting shcool this can be extremely difficult.
+Especially for younger children starting school this can be extremely difficult.
 They may hate going to school or even feel sick to go.

-Some kids will hold on to their parents or not even want to participate in any activities withou0t their parent.
+Some kids will hold on to their parents or not even want to participate in any activities withou0t their parents.
 They may not even want to sleep on their own.

 It is normal for a child to feel anxious when a parent leaves the room.
 However, they can be distracted by that feeling.